dmontiel242/RepData_PeerAssessment1/PA1_template.md

 # calculate the median number of steps per day
 median_steps <-median(datesteps[,2])
 ```

 The mean number of daily steps is 1.0766189 &times; 10<sup>4</sup>
+The mean number of daily steps is 10765
 ## What is the average daily activity pattern?

 ```r